0x171-0/iot-device-simulator/README.md

 ```

 - **object**
-  - object combination, the keys can be any string, and the value can be any base column or reference columns
+  - object with keys storing a value of value or reference type of columns
+  - return an object of recursively generated data

 ```typescript
 const result = generateDataFromFormat({